Family and intimate partner violence

 Brampton and Mississauga

-- Peel Police reported that the highest number of 2022 calls for service are family and intimate partner violence related.
+- Peel Police reported that the highest number of 2023 mobile dispatched calls for service are family and intimate partner violence related.

 Caledon

-On February 13, 2020, Regional Council unanimously passed a motion for Peel Region to work with Brampton, Caledon and Mississauga, as well as Peel Regional Police, Ontario Provincial Police – Caledon Division, and community organizations to create an awareness campaign about intimate partner violence in Peel Region.
+On February 13, 2020, Peel Region Council unanimously passed a motion for Peel Region to work with Brampton, Caledon and Mississauga, as well as Peel Regional Police, Ontario Provincial Police – Caledon Division, and community organizations to create an awareness campaign about intimate partner violence in Peel Region.

-2023 marks the fourth year of the Family and Intimate Partner Violence campaign and the November 25 launch date coincides with the start of the 16 Days of Activism against Gender-Based Violence and the International Day for the Elimination of Violence Against Women.
+2024 marks the fifth year of the Family and Intimate Partner Violence campaign and the November 25 launch date coincides with the start of the 16 Days of Activism against Gender-Based Violence and the International Day for the Elimination of Violence Against Women.

 We want family and intimate partner violence survivors to know there is support.
 Help us spread the word and break the silence.

-On October 22, 2020 Regional Council adopted Peel's Community Safety and Well-being Plan.
+On October 22, 2020 Peel Region Council adopted Peel's Community Safety and Well-being Plan.

-The 3 focus areas of the plan include family violence, mental health and addictions issues and systemic discrimination.
+The 3 focus areas of the plan include family violence, mental health and addictions issues and systemic discrimination and additional associated strategies are the International Students Collaborative and Youth Violence Prevention.
 The Family and Intimate Partner Violence campaign is a strategy of the family violence focus area.

 We’re thankful for our partners who have worked closely with us to plan and support this important campaign.